-Every country has its own laws that apply to its citizens marrying a person from a different country.
+Every country own laws that apply to its citizens marrying a person from a different country.
 Getting married to a Honduran citizen with the goal of eventually bringing them to Canada to live is a process with many steps.

-You must demonstrate to Honduran officials that they are not currently married to anyone else – either you have never been married or all divorces are finalized – that your identity is proven, and that you have never committed any crimes in Honduras.
-This is done by providing various documents including an Affidavit of Single Status to the Honduran government either in Honduras or via a Honduran embassy.
+You must demonstrate to Honduran officials that they are not currently married to anyone else – either you have never been married, or all divorces are finalized – that your identity is proven and that you have never committed any crimes in Honduras.
+This is done by providing various documents, including an Affidavit of Single Status, to the Honduran government either in Honduras or via a Honduran embassy.

 If you want to bring your Honduran spouse or partner to live in Canada, you must then file a sponsorship application for them to become a permanent resident.
 If they would like to visit you in Canada while their application is in process, they must also apply for a visitor visa.
 For more information, please see our family sponsorship page and our visitor visa page.

 Registro Civil or Civil Registry in Honduras will produce a marriage certificate after legally marrying a couple under the laws (and presentation of required documents).

 If you are not a Honduran citizen, you will be required to produce the following documents: